 One of the easiest hikes to do in Kananaskis Country is the hike to Elbow Lake.
-It’s only 1.3 km in from the trailhead with about 137 m of elevation gain.
+It’s only 1.3 kilometres in from the trailhead with about 137 metres of elevation gain.
 If you’re a keen hiker that won’t be enough.
-Fortunately one of the options to extend the hike is to continue to Rae Glacier.
+Fortunately one of the options to extend the Elbow Lake hike is to continue to Rae Glacier.

 The hike to Elbow Lake is ideal for families.
 And it makes a great first camping trip.
 You can knock it off in under an hour if you’re fast (not so if you include Rae Glacier) so it would combine well with the Ptarmigan Cirque hike if you wanted more exercise.